Consolelives/Structured-Text-Classification-with-Large-Language-Models/README.md

 - Strict April filtering
 - Confidence adjustment
 - Strict JSON output structure

-The third prompt gave the **best results** and was used for final evaluation.

 ## Final System Prompt
 You are an AI assistant designed to analyze text data and classify it according to specific categories related to business, sports, and entertainment.